teejl/the_TeeJ/README.md

 "There are two days in your life.
 The day you turn 21, and the day you meet Trevor."
 Trevor Joplin.

 Looks like I will be moving to Chicago.
 I visited the city recently, and the only thing I can say is that it is great!
 It is a complete change of pace (no car, no family, no friends).
 I am excited, nervous, scared, anxious, and any other emotion you can imagine.
 I will admit beyond the excitement of actually moving, having to sign and break a lease simultaneously is quite expensive.
 If you follow my steps you should be weary of the expenses.
 I think it will be worth it.

-## Hello world.
-"A penny saved is a penny earned."

-My name is TeeJ.
-Yes it is a nickname.
-My parents weren't cool enough to give me a name like TeeJ, but they did give me the tools to get there.
-Sometimes I like to think I'm the only one in the world that goes by a name like TeeJ.
-If that was the case then my name's uniqueness would guarantee my awesomeness.

-I graduated from the University of Texas at Austin in Pure Mathematics.
-I like to think of myself as a mathematician just as all the old geezers did.
-However my contribution as a mathematician isn't like theirs.
-They directly contributed by writing papers, while I am simply a soldier on the front lines.
-I swing away at problems in my path via calculator, computer, or good ole paper.
-I am just an average person trying to solve every puzzle that catches my interest.
-I guess some can say "average" is very subjective.
-Nonetheless, I love solving puzzles in anyway I can.
-When you break everything down that is who I am, a Problem Solver.

 ## Patience is a Virtue
 "Open up your eyes, look within.
 Are you satisfied with the life you are living?"
 Bob Marley